 In retirement, you’re likely to find that you have more free time to devote to your hobbies and passions.
 There might be no better time to invest in a side gig or part-time business.
 Draft a business plan, speak to your local chamber of commerce or state licensing board and figure out how much it will cost to launch your new project.
 Whether you follow your dream for your own fulfillment or to turn a profit, this could end up being a satisfying use of your retirement funds.

 Take Our Poll: Do You Think You Will Be Able To Retire at Age 65?

 When you retire, you might not have as many expenses as when you were working.
 Your mortgage and cars might be paid off, and your kids will likely be on their own.
 If you find yourself with excess cash, consider increasing your contributions to your favorite charity.
 In addition to getting a possible tax break, you’ll be using your golden years to help out others in need.

 Just because you’re retired doesn’t mean that you should stop investing.
 For one thing, retirement might last a lot longer than you imagine.
-If you’re age 70, for example, the IRS expects you’ll live an additional 27.4 years.
-That’s a long time to stretch out your money.
+As of 2018, the Centers for Disease Control and Prevention estimates life expectancy at 78.6 years old.
+If you were to retire at the early retirement age of 62, the estimated life expectancy leaves you with over 15 years of expenses without regular work.
+That’s a long time to stretch out your money, and it could be even longer.
 Keeping your funds invested — and contributing more — can help ensure that you won’t outlive your money.